REIS300 Nature-Based Tourism

 Lectures, excursion and term paper: 80 hours.

-An external examiner will grade the oral exam and make the decision on the final grade.
+An external examiner will grade the oral exam and the term paper.